 The Top of the Article (a.k.a. the "Welcome Mat")

-The top of the article is the most important, since this is where readers form their first impression of the article's quality and decide whether to continue reading or go back to the SERP (Search Engine Results Page).
+The top of the article is incredibly important because this is where readers form their first impression of the article's quality and decide whether to continue reading or go back to the SERP (Search Engine Results Page).

 Online readers are like potential buyers.
 When they land on an article, they're doing a drive-by of sorts, and if the article lacks "curb appeal," they're more likely to keep driving (or hit the back button) to find a more appealing answer.

 The title, summary, bio, top photo, first subtitle, and first Text Capsule must be as good as they can be.
 Errors in these places might affect reader trust.

 Note: A good meta description/summary is the best way to grab readers from the SERP.